 Hello and welcome back to the blog!
 Today we are going to talk about pediatrics and how the care personnel at hospitals can prepare little patients and their families for surgery.
 Before that, you might want to have a look at our previous posts on pediatrics here and here to get a gist of why this field is so important to us and what we've achieved.

 Preparing small patients and their entire family for surgery is slightly different compared to working with adult patients.
 In pediatrics, there usually are more fears, anxiety, and stress before the operation.
-Therefore, there are many issues to be considered in the care path:
+Therefore, we prepared a list of the issues to be considered in the pediatric surgery care path:

 Have a quick read on how we solve all these challenges in hospitals with our BuddyCare solution here.

 Please let us know if we missed something essential from our list.
 Feel free to leave your comments below or contact email@example.com.
 Thanks for your feedback and stay in touch!